This guide shows you how to automate Cloudstic backups using cron jobs, systemd timers, and other scheduling tools.

 Initialize your repository

-cloudstic init -encryption-password "your passphrase" -recovery
+cloudstic init -password "your passphrase" -add-recovery-key

 Test manual backup

-cloudstic backup -source local -source-path ~/Documents
+cloudstic backup -source local:~/Documents

 Test manual restore